rogih/rogih.github.io/research.md

 1. V.A.
 Reisen, A.M.
 Sgrancio, C. Lévy-Leduc, P. Bondon, P., E.Z.
 Monte, H.H.A.
 Cotta, and F. Ziegelmann. **A. Robust factor modeling for high-dimensional time series: An application to air pollution data**.
 Applied Mathematics and Computation, vol. 346, p.842-852, 2019.[[LINK]]({{site.url}}/papers/reisen_20019_applied_math_comp.pdf)
 2. H.H.A.
 Cotta, V.A.
 Reisen, P. Bondon and P.R.
 Prezotti. **Management of an air quality monitoring network using robust principal component analysis**. submitted (2019).
 4. M. Machado, V.A.
 Reisen, J.M.
 Santos, N.C.
 Reis, S. Frere, P. Bondon, M. Íspany and H.H.A.
 Cotta.  **A new methodology using multivariate time series techniques to estimate the impact of particulate matter on the perceived annoyance**.
 Atmospheric Environment, to appear (2019).
 4. B. Zamprogno, V.A.
 Reisen, P. Bondon, H.H.A.
-Cotta aand N.C.
+Cotta and N.C.
 Reis. **Principal component analysis in the time domain and its implications with autocorrelated data**. submitted (2019).
 5. H.H.A.
 Cotta, W.S.C.
 Correa and T.T.A.
 Albuquerque. **Aplicação da distribuição de gumbel para valores extremos de precipitação no município de Vitória-ES**.
 Revista Brasileira de Climatologia, vol. 19, p.203-2017, 2017.[[LINK]](https://revistas.ufpr.br/revistaabclima/article/download/39440/29391)(in portuguese).